naraku11/scars/README.md

 ## Deployment — Hostinger Business

-**How it works:** `frontend/` builds into `backend/public/`; Express serves both the API and the static frontend.
-Apache reverse-proxies the domain to Express on port 3001. `static/.htaccess` (copied at build time) handles SPA routing so page refreshes never 404.
+**How it works:** `frontend/` builds into `backend/public/`.
+Express serves both the API and the React app.
+Apache reverse-proxies the domain to Express on port 3001.
+Socket.io uses polling-first transport for shared hosting compatibility.

-> `npm` is not on the SSH PATH on shared hosting — use the **"Run NPM command"** field in the hPanel Node.js panel.
+> `npm` is not on the SSH PATH — always use the **"Run NPM command"** field in hPanel → Node.js panel.

 ---